ami-lab-knut/mtcm_kd/README.md

-# mtcm_kd
+# Multi-Teacher Cross-Modal Distillation with Cooperative Deep Supervision Fusion Learning for Unimodal Segmentation

-Multi-Teacher Cross-Modal Distillation with Cooperative Deep Supervision Fusion Learning for Unimodal Segmentation
+Note: Code will be available after the paper is accepted as per instructions.